carbon-design-system/design-system-website/src/content/guidelines/accessibility/developers.md

 ### Use semantic HTML

-Use native HTML elements as much as you can to implement accessibility, and use the correct elements for their correct purpose.
-Replace bad code wherever you see it.
-Built-in HTML elements have native accessibility for keyboards.
+Use native HTML elements as much as you can and use them for their correct purpose.
+These elements have built-in accessibility benefits.
+They inform screen readers what they are and do, and standard interactive elements, such as button, include keyboard functionality.
 Aside from making it accessible, this will also make it easier to develop and maintain, better on mobile and good for SEO.
-For additional customization, use `tabindex=“0”` to ensure a navigable element receives a focus indicator.

 ```html
 <button>Play Video</button>